-Our discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+Our discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The preparation of these financial statements requires us to make estimates, assumptions and judgments that affect the reported amounts of assets, liabilities, revenues, costs and expenses.
 We evaluate our estimates and judgments on an ongoing basis, and our actual results may differ from these estimates.
-These include, but are not limited to, estimating the useful lives of long-lived assets, estimating variable consideration in product sales and collaboration revenue arrangements, estimating the incremental borrowing rate for operating lease liabilities, identifying separate accounting units and the standalone selling price of each performance obligation in the Company's revenue arrangements, assessing the impairment of long-lived assets, share-based compensation expenses, realizability of deferred tax assets and the fair value of financial instruments.
+These include, but are not limited to, estimating the useful lives of long-lived assets, estimating variable consideration in product sales and collaboration revenue arrangements, estimating the incremental borrowing rate for operating lease liabilities, identifying separate accounting units and the standalone selling price of each performance obligation in the Company's revenue arrangements, assessing the impairment of long-lived assets, valuation and recognition of share-based compensation expenses, realizability of deferred tax assets and the fair value of financial instruments.
 We base our estimates on historical experience, known trends and events, contractual milestones and other various factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Our actual results may differ from these estimates under different assumptions or conditions.

-There have been no material changes to our critical accounting policies as of and for the three months ended March 31, 2020, as compared to those described in the section titled "Part II-Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2019.
+There have been no material changes to our critical accounting policies as of and for the three and nine months ended September 30, 2020, as compared to those described in the section titled "Part II-Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2019.

-For new accounting policies adopted during the three months ended March 31, 2020, see "Part I-Item 1.
+For new accounting policies adopted during the three and nine months ended September 30, 2020, see "Part I-Item 1.
 Financial Statements-Notes to the Condensed Consolidated Financial Statements-1.
 Description of Business, Basis of Presentation and Consolidation and Significant Accounting Policies-Significant accounting policies" in this Quarterly Report on Form 10-Q.